-The focus of this test is mobile manipulation in a real environment.
-Since the environment is initially unknown, this test requires online SLAM, i.e., mapping the supermarket in a guide phase and using the map instantaneously for localization and navigation in a navigation/manipulation phase.
+The focus of this test is mobile manipulation in a real environment, ideally a shop or supermarket (in the following "the shop".
+Since the environment is initially unknown, this test requires online SLAM, i.e., mapping the shop in a guide phase and using the map instantaneously for localization and navigation in a navigation/manipulation phase.

-Guide Phase: A robot is guided through a supermarket (by one of the team members).
+Guide Phase: A robot is guided through a shop (by one of the team members).
 Starting from some fixed entry, e.g., the supermarket's main entrance, the user shows the robot four locations.
 At each location the user guides the robot to a particular shelf and tells it which object can be obtained from that shelf.
-The objects are taken from the set of (manipulable) objects.
+The objects are taken from the set of (manipulable) objects (as specified by the team).
 There is only one type of object from the list in each shelf.
 Note that there can be many objects of that type, e.g. a row of soup cans of the same type as the one that has to be grabbed.
 However, there will be at least one object of the correct type which is positioned such that it can be manipulated.
 The operator is allowed to point at the object which can be manipulated from a distance of at least 50 cm.
 There is no constraint on what kind of pointing gesture to use, e.g., it can be by pointing with a finger or by just looking at it.

-After reaching all four locations, the user guides the robot to a (predefined) supermarket checkout.
+After reaching all four locations, the user guides the robot to a (predefined) checkout location.

-Manipulation and Navigation Phase: At the supermarket checkout, the user commands the robot to get objects from the shelves.
+Manipulation and Navigation Phase: At the checkout, the user commands the robot to get objects from the shelves.
 In total, three out of four objects need to be retrieved from the corresponding shelves and delivered to the user waiting at the checkout.
 Consider, for example, you have forgotten something and want the robot to get it for you.